TheMohawkNinja/rpgsh/README.md

 Just like any other shell (sh, bash, cmd, etc.), you interact with `rpgsh` by typing a command follwed by any associated parameters.
 You then execute the desired command by pressing the Enter key.
 You may exit the shell at any time by running the "exit" command, or by pressing ctrl+c.

-When first launching `rpgsh`, you will see `[INFO]` text appear stating that the root directory for the program has been created at `~/.rpgsh/`.
-In addition, a placeholder character file `<NO_NAME>.char` is created to give the prompt something to work with until you create a character of your own.
-(NOTE: This file can be safely deleted if the placeholder character is no longer being used).
+When first launching `rpgsh`, a placeholder character file `<NO_NAME>.char` is created to give the prompt something to work with until you create a character of your own, or as a fallback when a given character cannot be loaded.

 Whenever the currently loaded character is modifed by the shell or a program called by the shell, it will create a `.char.bak` file which contains the character information prior to the last save of the character (which *should* be the last command run).
 This is mainly for instances whereby the player accidentally sets a prompt value to something which would crash the prompt due to a data type mis-match (e.g. setting their current HP to "FULL" instead of "20").
 In the event this happens, the prompt will attempt to load the backup.
 If loading the backup fails, the player will need to open up their character file and attempt to manually edit the file to resolve the issue.